rahmangunawans/Test17/replit.md

 ## Overview
 AniFlix is a premium anime and movie streaming platform built with Flask.
 The application provides a Netflix-like experience for anime content with features including user authentication, subscription management, video streaming, and admin controls.
 It supports both free and VIP subscription tiers with content access restrictions based on user status.

+## Recent Changes
+- **2025-07-31**: Successfully migrated from Replit Agent to standard Replit environment
+- **2025-07-31**: Verified database connection to Supabase PostgreSQL is working
+- **2025-07-31**: Confirmed all core features are functional (auth, streaming, admin panel)
+- **2025-07-31**: Application running successfully on port 5000 with Gunicorn

 ## System Architecture

 ### Backend Architecture